pingcap/docs-cn/v3.0/how-to/upgrade/from-previous-version.md

 > - Make sure that the Jinja2 version is correct, otherwise an error occurs when you start Grafana.
 > - Make sure that the jmespath version is correct, otherwise an error occurs when you perform a rolling update for TiKV.

-## Download TiDB-Ansible to the Control Machine
+## Download TiDB Ansible to the Control Machine

 1. Log in to the Control Machine using the `tidb` user account and enter the `/home/tidb` directory.